Custom Images

 2. Navigate to Compute → Elastic Deployment or Pod Management.

-3. Select Deploy → choose Custom Image.
+3. Select Deploy, then choose Custom Image.

 4. Enter the image name and configuration.